-We offer Assessment, Consultation and Therapy options for a wide-range of communication and literacy challenges.
+We offer Assessment, Consultation and Therapy options for a wide range of communication and literacy challenges.
 All of our therapists are proficient in providing tele-therapy sessions as well as in-person sessions.

 MOTOR SPEECH DISORDERS

 Whether your child has a diagnosis of Autism Spectrum Disorder, or social communication difficulties, we are able to use their preferences and uniqueness to set appropriate and realistic communication goals.
 Our Speech-Language Pathologists are certified in Hanen’s More Than Words program, a parent-implemented intervention that uses every day routines and play activities as context for building a child's social and communication skills.
 Many of our clients with social communication difficulties benefit from a group environment and we offer several group opportunities to work on problem solving, teamwork and collaboration.
 Our team also has extensive experience working with AAC (Augmentative and Alternative Communication).

 RECEPTIVE AND EXPRESSIVE LANGUAGE DELAY/DISORDER

 Our literacy therapists are all Orton-Gillingham trained at the Associate Level.
 Research is clear that children who struggle to develop reading and spelling benefit from an approach that is explicit, systematic and based on phonics.
 We work one-to-one with clients to develop foundational reading skills such as phonemic awareness (e.g., the ability to blend and segment words by sound), phonics, morphology and etymology.
 These services, as with all of our treatment options, may be covered under your Extended Health Benefits.